cinemaSkrillex/R-Teh/documentation/developper/networking/lag_compensation/lag_compensation.md

 This is particularly useful in networked games where there may be delays in receiving position updates from the server.

-By interpolating between known positions, the client can provide smooth and continuous movement, reducing the visual impact of network latency.
+By interpolating between known positions, the client can provide smooth and continuous movement, reducing the visual impact of Network latency.

 #### Interpolation Function